SzymonBartkowiak43/JobOffers/README.md

-# JobOffers
+# JobFinder
 ## Web application helping find job offer!

 ### Description
-JobOffers is a Spring Boot web application that aggregates job offers for Junior Java Developers.
+JobFinder is a Spring Boot web application that aggregates job offers for Junior Java Developers.
 It fetches offers from external servers on a schedule.
 Users register to receive a token, which they use to access or add offers.
 A simple React frontend enhances the presentation.
 Application was deployed on AWS EC2 server.

 > **Author:**  Szymon Bartkowiak <br>
 > **Linkedin:** https://www.linkedin.com/in/szymon-bartkowiak-7516532b4/  <br>